oeo/xdomls/readme.md

 `client.session` is available containing the user's unique id and unix time of original session creation always after `client.ready` has returned.

 #### @todo:
+- [ ] cookie fallbacks
+- [ ] hash location parsing fallback for devices without `postMessage`
-[ ] - option to automatically sync to frame when localStorage is changed on the parent [ ] - remove dependancy on lodash, reduce size
+- [ ] option to automatically sync to iframe when localStorage is changed on the parent
-[ ] - cookie fallbacks
+- [ ] remove dependancy on lodash, reduce size